snowplow-archive/snowplow.github.com/_posts/2015-05-10-spark-example-project-0.3.0-released.md

 When we worked on the Spark Example Project last year, getting it working in a non-interactive fashion was challenging: it involved a custom Bash script, and even then was restricted to a relatively old Spark version (0.8.x).

-Since then, AWS's support for running Spark on Elastic MapReduce has evolved significantly, as part of the excellent opensource [emr-bootstrap-actions] [emr-bootstrap-actions] initiative.
-This has enabled us to remove our custom Bash script, and bump our Spark support to 1.3.0 as mentioned above.
+Since then, AWS's support for running Spark on Elastic MapReduce has evolved significantly, as part of the excellent open source [emr-bootstrap-actions] [emr-bootstrap-actions] initiative.
+This has enabled us to remove our custom Bash script, and bump our Spark support to 1.3.0 as above.

 <div class="html">
 <h2><a name="invoke">3.
 Automated job upload and running on EMR</a></h2>